Kiss FM 958 Corfu (Greece)

 KIISFM Extra is a radio station broadcasting on 95.8 MHz Stereo based in Corfu, Greece.
 It serves Corfu, the Ionian Islands, Epirus and the Western portion of Greece.
-KIISFM Extra broadcasts in one of the most scenic areas of the world and has a music policy to match.
-It is one of Greece's most popular stations and has a big listenership/following.
-KIISFM Extra has a perfect mixture of eighties (80's) along with today's biggest hits.
+The station's programming consists of a mix of 1980s music and contemporary hits.

 Anastasios Mexas is the program director from January 2014 and the owner of this station from November 2017.

 History

-Originally launched in 1994 as TOP FM Corfu.
-On 25 November 1997, it was relaunched and renamed as Energy (NRG) Corfu.
-On 8 January 2016, KISSFM relaunched as KIISFM Extra.
+The station launched in 1994 as TOP FM Corfu.
+On 25 November 1997, it was relaunched as Energy (NRG) Corfu.
+On 8 January 2016, the station was rebranded as KIISFM Extra.